evanmcneely/gpt-pp/README.md

    - create new files
    - delete files
    - update files
-6. Manage conversation memory - summarize the conversation
+6. Manage conversation memory - summarize the conversation and save thoughts about the users engineering practices for future reference
 7. Pass back to the user for feedback
    - user provides feedback, repeat steps 4 - 7